-CLTC has achieved institutional accreditation as an Institute of Higher Education by Papua New Guinea's Commission for Higher Education (CHE) through the Department of Higher Education, Research, Science and Technology (DHERST).
+CLTC has achieved institutional accreditation as an Institute of Higher Education by the PNG National Higher Education and Technical Education Board through the Department of Higher Education, Research, Science and Technology (DHERST).

 The College is also a founding member of the Melanesian Association of Theological Schools (MATS).
-Previously, MATS has accredited the courses offered by CLTC.
+Previously, MATS accredited the courses offered by CLTC.
+Further professional validation of curriculum, programs and courses occurs through CLTC's relationship with Laidlaw College (New Zealand) and Melbourne College of Theology (Australia).